chomupashchuk/ariston-remotethermo-home-assistant/README.md

 Monitoring change of configuration can be viewed via binary sensor `changing_data`.

-## Integration was tested on and work with:
+## Integration was tested on and works with:
   - Ariston Clas Evo
   - Ariston Genus One with Ariston BCH cylinder
   - Ariston Nimbus Flex